tylerstambaugh/GoldBadgeFinalProject/README.md

 4.[Notes on Challenge Four](#challenge4)
 5.[Notes on Challange Six](#challenge6)

-### Disclaimer.
-At the time of this writing all console applications"Work on my machine!"
+### Disclaimer: At the time of this writing all console applications"Work on my machine!"

 <a name="intro">
     ##**Introduction**